Marriage Cuisine

+Marriage Cuisine (婚姻料理 (Hūnyīn liàolǐ)) is a Chinese TV drama that premiered in 2014.

 Plot

 Archen and Yangshu are married with one daughter named Taoze.
 They have been married for 12 years but recently, Yangshu has become too busy with his work as a chemistry professor and has volunteered in a project about a skin cancer cure.
 However, his work keeps him away from his daughter who needs him in school but since he does not show up, Taoze falls behind in school and has to return home.
 Archen gets frustrated with Yangshu and makes the decision to divorce him.
 One year after the divorce, Yangshu becomes famous for his project and Archen starts to have second thoughts as to whether the divorce was a good thing or not.
 But she finds out that a new woman named Go Go has entered Yangshu's life.
 Archen decides to forget Yangshu and find a new date.
 What she doesn't know is that Yangshu secretly wants Archen and his daughter back in his life.